 Congratulations!
 If you have made it to this step, you have produced a competitive business plan and pitch.
 The executive summary of your business plan will be added to the Kentucky Capital Network.
 Their Fund.

-The Kentucky Capital Network is comprised of individuals, VCs, clubs, and groups who have filled out an application and are known qualified investors.
-While they cannot promise deals, they do commit that qualified investors will have access to your business idea.
 Investors may contact you on their own or through the Kentucky Capital Network.
 If the angel and/or the company want the ICC staff to be present at the meeting, and you agree to this, ICC staff will be happy to attend.
 If the angel prefers to meet with the company on their own, their staff will happily discuss the meeting with you when it is over.
-The Kentucky Capital Network is not a brokerage and will not broker your deal with the investor.